CIS244Spring2025Group2/GroupProject/README.md

 * **Java:** Ensure you have Java 17 or a later version installed on your system.
 You can download it from [your preferred Java distribution (e.g., Oracle Java, OpenJDK)](your-java-download-link-here).
 * **JavaFX:** This project requires JavaFX 17 or above.
 If you are using a Java Development Kit (JDK) that does not bundle JavaFX (like recent versions of Oracle JDK), you will need to install it separately.
 You can find installation instructions on the [OpenJFX website](https://openjfx.io/openjfx-docs/).
-* **MySQL Connector.jar:** This project uses MySQL as its database.
-You will need to include the MySQL Connector jar driver as a dependency in your project build.
-You can find the dependency information on [Maven Repository](https://mvnrepository.com/artifact/mysql/mysql-connector-java).
 * **MySQL Database:** This project connects to a MySQL database.
-You need to run a database locally and provide the connection details in the 'config.properties' file, and the app will generate the necessary tables.
+You need to run a database locally and provide the connection details in the `config.properties` file, and the app will generate the necessary tables.

 ### Optional Prerequisites
 * **Docker (Optional):** If you choose to use the Docker database setup, you will need to have Docker installed on your system.
 You can find installation instructions here: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)
 * **Docker Compose (Optional):** The Docker database setup also requires Docker Compose.
 You can find installation instructions here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
-* **Running MySQL on Docker:** If you want to run MySQL on docker, create a file named compose.yaml and add the following content:
+* **Running MySQL on Docker:** If you want to run MySQL on docker, create a file named compose.yaml with the following contents:

+Change the database name and password if you wish.

 ```compose.yaml
 services: